-LOGIC (Local Government Information Control): Product set for municipal and county government administration, includes comprehensive and integrated Financial and Human Resource product sets, with features set for the unique needs of local government administration.
-While the underlying source code and product version of the LOGIC and SKools Financial, Payroll and Human Resources applications are nearly identical, flag settings and parameters are used to accommodate the different uses between these types of organizations, as well as state to state differences.
-This provides wider supportability and product continuity among Keystone's total user community.
-Land and Tax applications are a also a component of the LOGIC product set, offered at this time in three state markets, Pennsylvania, North Carolina and Virginia.
+LoGIC: Product set for municipal and county government administration, includes comprehensive and integrated Financial and Human Resource product sets, with features set for the unique needs of local government administration.
+While the core product version of the LoGIC and SKools: Financial, Payroll and Human Resources applications are nearly identical, parameter settings and sub-modules are used to accommodate the different uses between these types of organizations, as well as state to state differences.
+This provides wider supportability by our staff, and product commonality among Keystone's user group community.

-Designed through a committee process involving human resource and government finance professionals, KEMS is built upon several integrated modules that together provide a complete control over the payroll and human resource functions required for public sector personnel administration.
+Designed through a committee process involving school and government human resources and finance professionals, KEMS is built upon several integrated modules that together provide a complete control over the human resource functions required for public sector personnel administration.
 The KEMS payroll is now meeting the state specific reporting requirements in nine states.
-When installed in conjunction with Keystone's SKools and LOGIC Financial Management System, KEMS interacts in an online environment, based on sound accounting principles, which provides for seamless data access across departments.
+When installed in conjunction with Keystone's SKools and LoGIC FIS, KEMS interacts in an online environment, based on sound accounting principles, which provides for seamless data access across departments.
 For example, a finance officer, with appropriate security, may drill down to see the break-out across general ledger accounts of all components making up an employee’s cost to the organization.
 Visual grids provide a view of all employees associated with a particular compensation cell on a pay table.
 This also facilitates practical, detailed budget development of the cost of labor, via use of the KEMS Employee Cost Projections module.

 Using sub-modules for the unique needs of either public schools or local government, KEMS offers a complete database that enables easy inquiry and reporting on all types of personnel (professional, non-professional, certified, part-time and full-time employees.)